Every Harry Potter fan knows the most famous train platform in the world: Platform 9 and 3/4!

 The barrier used in the film is actually the barrier between platforms 4 & 5.

-To avoid visitors clamouring onto the platforms, King’s Cross has placed the “real Platform 9 and 3/4” at the back of King’s Cross Rail Station.
+To avoid visitors clamouring onto the platforms, King’s Cross has placed the "real Platform Nine and Three-Quarters" at the back of King’s Cross Rail Station.

 This means one needs to walk all the way to the end of the station to find it - a short walk and definitely worth it!